Aura67/Switch-Firmware/README.md

 - https://www.youtube.com/watch?v=P9W7OwmqloM

 ## Note: In order to keep Emummc permanently offline you should update it with daybreak with my last releases.
 I would only update via the Internet in Sysmmc!

+### Support Discord Developer
+- [Aura-Discord]([Discord](https://discord.gg/Kz78AQhBQw) (Do you want to support me as a Developer? then you are welcome to join my Discord server.
+You can use my Sysbot for Pokemon for free if you want.